 Shared Resource Facilities

-The Icahn School of Medicine has developed the Shared Resource Facilities Program (SRFs, also known as institutional cores) to provide substantial support for innovative, state-of-the-art technologies essential to our research programs in Translational and Basic Sciences.
-The SRFs currently occupy approximately 4,400 square feet of space in various laboratories around the main campus.
+The Icahn school of Medicine at Mount Sinai has developed the Shared Resource Facilities Program (SRFs, also known as institutional cores) to provide substantial support for innovative, state-of-the-art technologies essential to our research programs in Translational and Basic Sciences.
 The compact size of Mount Sinai makes it possible for all investigators to have essentially unlimited and easy access to these resources.

 The SRF Program reports to the Dean for Basic Sciences and Graduate School of Biological Sciences, John Morrison, PhD.
-The program is administered through the Dean's Office by the Associate Dean for Research Resources (ADRR), Reginald W. Miller, DVM, DACLAM.
+The program is administered through the Dean's Office by the Senior Associate Dean for Research Resources (SADRR), Reginald W. Miller, DVM, DACLAM.
 Operational oversight of the SRFs is through a dual, peer review mechanism.
-Each SRF has a dedicated Scientific Advisory Committee of 3-5 members chosen from its user group.
+Each SRF has a dedicated Scientific Advisory Committee of 5-7 members chosen from its user group.
 SRF’s are reviewed by 1-2 external reviewers and one internal reviewer from the advisory committee on a 2-5 year cycle, External Reviews.
-The external review criterion includes publication credits, technology, and personnel expertise.
+The external review criteria include publication credits, technology, and personnel expertise.
 These reviews assist the institution in determining the need for continued support, emerging trends in technology, and obsolescence of technology.
-Fiscal oversight and administrative support for the SRFs is provided through the office of the Vice President for Finance, Mr. Stephen Harvey via Ms. Kruti Mohan, MBA.
+Fiscal oversight and administrative support for the SRFs is provided through the office of the Vice President for Finance, Mr. Stephen Harvey via Ms. Veronica Moses.
 Dr. Miller works closely with this group to monitor the finances of the SRFs.
 Each SRF is directed by an expert who provides research services, educates investigators on the use of the technology, and helps them develop studies using new technologies in support of their research projects.
 A senior member of the veterinary staff also serves as ex-officio on all the advisory committees of animal-based SRFs.
 Advisory committees meet semi-annually to evaluate and recommend improvements and updates to the SRF technology and services.

 Proposed new SRFs are reviewed by: 1) Executive Scientific Advisory Committee – scientific merit in support of institutional research goals; 2) Engineering / Facilities - infrastructure needs in support of new technologies; 3) Dean’s Office- business plan, final approval incorporating recommendations from the two previous reviews.
 New SRFs are given three years to succeed.
 The Executive Scientific Advisory Committee is composed of Institute Directors, Senior Faculty, and SRF Directors.